ovpt/server-simulator/README.md

 A customized httpd proxy server used to forward requests to target server and substitute response.
+It's easy to simulate one or more new https servers.

 ```